softwareconstruction240/softwareconstruction/chess/3-web-api/web-api.md

 > [!IMPORTANT]
 >
 > You must place your service test cases in a folder named `server/src/test/java/service`.
-Your test Class must also end with the suffix `Test` or `Tests`.
+Your test class must also end with the suffix `Test` or `Tests`.
 Without this the autograder will not find your tests.

 ## Server Directory Structure